kant/onionshare/BUILD.md

 * Go to Start and type "advanced system settings", and open "View advanced system settings" in the Control Panel.
 Click Environment Variables.
 Under "System variables" double-click on Path, and add `C:\Python27` and `C:\Python27\Scripts`.
 Now you can just type `python` to run python scripts in the command prompt.
 * Go to https://pip.pypa.io/en/latest/installing.html.
 Right-click on `get-pip.py` and Save Link As, and save it to your home folder.
 * Open a command prompt and type: `python get-pip.py`.
 Now you can use `pip` to install packages.
-* Open a command prompt and type: `pip install flask stem pyinstaller`
+* Open a command prompt and type: `pip install flask stem pyinstaller pycrypto`
 * Go to http://www.riverbankcomputing.com/software/pyqt/download and download the latest PyQt4 for Windows for python 2.7, 32-bit (I downloaded `PyQt4-4.11-gpl-Py2.7-Qt4.8.6-x32.exe`), then install it.
 * Go to http://sourceforge.net/projects/pywin32/ and download and install the latest 32-bit pywin32 binary for python 2.7.
 I downloaded `pywin32-219.win32-py2.7.exe`.
 * Download and install the [Microsoft Visual C++ 2008 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=29).